 - Régis Terrier (APC, France)

-The project manager is the non-technical executive lead for the Gammapy project.
+The project manager and the deputy project manager are the non-technical executive lead for the Gammapy project.

-The project manager is appointed by the Gammapy coordination committee, and works closely with the Gammapy coordination committee, core developers and users.
+The project managers are appointed by the Gammapy coordination committee, and work closely with the Gammapy coordination committee, lead developers, contributors and users.

 - Organise and drive all non-technical aspects of the project on a day-to-day basis.
 Keep the overview of ongoing activities, schedules and action items and follow up to make sure all important things get done.